vuejs/pinia/packages/docs/core-concepts/plugins.md

 pinia.use(myPiniaPlugin)
 ```

-Plugins are only applied to stores **created after `pinia` is passed to the app**, otherwise they won't be applied.
+Plugins are only applied to stores created **after the plugins themselves, and after `pinia` is passed to the app**, otherwise they won't be applied.

 ## Augmenting a Store